ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

     // Initialize for normal push notifications
     var options =  {};
-    BMSPush.initialize(appGUID, clientSecret, bluemixRegion, options);
+    BMSPush.initialize(appGUID, clientSecret, cloudRegion, options);
   ```

-For the `bluemixRegion`, pass any of the following:
+For the `cloudRegion`, pass any of the following:

 * `BMSPush.REGION_US_SOUTH` // Dallas
 * `BMSPush.REGION_UK` // London